This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in India.

 Customs duty

-While there is no specific return that is required to be filed, however, every importer is required to file the bill of entry before the end of the next day following the day (excluding holidays) on which the aircraft/vessel/vehicle carrying the goods arrives at a customs station from which such goods are to be cleared for home consumption or warehousing.
+While there is no specific return that is required to be filed, however, every importer is required to file a bill of entry before the end of the next day following the day (excluding holidays) on which the aircraft/vessel/vehicle carrying the goods arrives at a customs station from which such goods are to be cleared for home consumption or warehousing.

 Goods and services tax